 BEST's BGA x-ray capabilities, like the rest of its BGA service offerings, is extensive.
-BEST can be your outsourced BGA x-ray inspection partner for BGA and stacked packages.
-If you are assembling these packages onto boards but do not have internal x-ray capabilities then consider outsourcing this to BEST until the time comes when you can spend the capital on bringing this capability in-house.
+BEST can be your outsourced BGA x-ray inspection partner for BGA, leadless device, system in package and stacked packages.
+If you are assembling these packages onto boards but do not have internal x-ray capabilities; then consider outsourcing this to BEST until the time comes when you can spend the capital on bringing this capability in-house.
 After programming your board into our x-ray system we can automate the follow-on steps for subsequent BGA inspection making the time and cost lower over time.

-For the in-depth analysis of BGAs the BEST X-Ray Inspection system can give you the following BGA x-ray inspection capabilities:
+For the in-depth analysis of BGAs, BEST's X-Ray Inspection system can give you the following BGA x-ray inspection capabilities:

 BEST can also provide detailed BGA x-ray inspection services whether it be for process troubleshooting, failure analysis or determining the cause of other BGA location failures.
 BEST can provide in-depth BGA x-ray analysis including but not limited to the following:

-Ball diameter-ball measurement will determine if there are shorts, there is a lack of collapse or missing solder volume Void percentage-will tell the BGA x-ray inspection technician if the reflow temperature has been held, the flux is expired, there is pad contamination, outgassing from the ball or pad as well as numerous other anomalies
+Ball diameter-ball measurement will determine if there are shorts, a lack of collapse or missing solder volume.
+Void percentage-will tell the BGA x-ray inspection technician if the reflow temperature has been held, the flux is expired, there is pad contamination, outgassing from the ball or pad, as well as numerous other anomalies

 Call BEST today to see how we might be able to be of service for your BGA x-ray inspection or BGA x-ray screening requirements.